King C. Gillette

-King Camp Gillette (January 5, 1855 – July 9, 1932) was an American businessman who invented a bestselling safety razor.
+King Camp Gillette (January 5, 1855 – July 9, 1932) was an American businessman who invented a bestselling safety razor and was the founder of the Gillette razor company.
 Gillette's innovation was the thin, inexpensive, disposable blade of stamped steel.
-Gillette is often erroneously credited with inventing the so-called razor and blades business model in which razors are sold cheaply to increase the market for blades.
+Gillette is often erroneously credited with inventing the so-called razor-and-blades business model, in which razors are sold cheaply to increase the market for blades.
 However, Gillette Safety Razor Company adopted the business model from its competitors.

 Biography

 The Gillette paternal ancestors were French Huguenots who sought refuge in England in the late 16th century.
 One or two generations later, in 1630, Nathan Gillette sailed from England to the newly founded Massachusetts Bay Colony in North America.
 King Camp Gillette was born on January 5, 1855, in Fond du Lac, Wisconsin, and raised in Chicago, Illinois.
 His family survived the Great Chicago Fire of 1871.

-Gillette had joined the Baltimore Crown Cork and Seal Company in 1891 and developed a close friendship with the founder William Painter, inventor of the disposable metal bottle cap ("crown cork").
+Gillette joined the Baltimore Crown Cork and Seal Company in 1891 and developed a close friendship with the founder, William Painter, inventor of the disposable metal bottle cap ("crown cork").
 Painter advised him, "King, you are always thinking and inventing something.
 Why don't you try to think of something like the Crown Cork which, when once used, is thrown away, and the customer keeps coming back for more?"
 This advice on the value of a disposable product would profoundly influence Gillette's own future success.
-Men shaved with straight razors that needed sharpening every day using a leather strop.
-As existing, relatively expensive razor blades dulled quickly and needed continuous sharpening, a razor whose blade could be thrown away when it dulled would meet a real need and likely be profitable.
+Men shaved with straight razors that needed whetting every day on a leather strop.
+As existing, relatively expensive razor blades dulled quickly and needed continual sharpening, a razor whose blade could be thrown away when it dulled would meet a real need and likely be profitable.